What is Nextcloud?

 Now you can get access to fpm running on port 9000 inside the container.
 If you want to access it from the internet, we recommend using a reverse proxy in front.
 You can install it directly on your machine or use an additional container (You can find more information on that on the docker-compose section).
 Once you have a reverse proxy, you can access Nextcloud at http://localhost/ and go through the wizard.

-By default this container uses SQLite for data storage, but the Nextcloud setup wizard (appears on first run) allows connecting to an existing MySQL/MariaDB or PostgreSQL database.
-You can also link a database container, e.g.
+By default this container uses SQLite for data storage, but the wizard allows connecting to an existing database.
+For a MySQL database you can link an database container, e.g.

 --link my-mysql:mysql, and then use

 mysql as the database host on setup.